dazza5000/AndroidThingsLedAndWordDisplay/README.md

-# Android Things Weather Station sample
+# Android Things LED and MESSAGE SCROLLING EXAMPLE

-This sample shows integration of multiple Android Things peripheral to build a connected Weather Station.
+This sample shows how to implement a scrolling message and led display on the Rainbow Hat using Android Things

 ## Pre-requisites